 Developing the Bodhichitta Aim to Reach Enlightenment for the Benefit of All

-With bodhichitta, we focus on enlightenment; and here we’re not talking about enlightenment in general, and we’re not talking about the enlightenment of Buddha Shakyamuni, and we are referring then, instead, to our own individual enlightenment.
-But that individual enlightenment of ours is not presently happening; it is not yet happening.
-Like now we’re in the year 2009 and the year 2010 is not presently happening – it’s something that is not yet happening.
-There is such a thing as the year 2010, but it’s just not happening now.
-So that is a type of existent phenomenon, something that is not yet happening.
-And we can think about it, we can focus on it, like we can think about the year 2010, so we can validly know it or cognize it.
+With bodhichitta, we focus on enlightenment, and here we’re not talking about enlightenment in general, we’re not talking about the enlightenment of Buddha Shakyamuni.
+We are referring, instead, to our own individual enlightenment, but that individual enlightenment of ours is not presently happening; it is not yet happening.
+Like now, we’re in the year 2009, and the year 2010 is not presently happening; it’s something that is not yet happening.
+There is such a thing as the year 2010, but it’s just not happening now, so that is a type of existent phenomenon, something that is not yet happening.
+We can think about it, we can focus on it, like we can think about the year 2010, so we can validly know it or cognize it.